olcf/olcf-user-docs/systems/summit_user_guide.rst

 .. warning:: If a job in the ``killable`` queue does not reach its requested
-    walltime, it will continue to use allocation time with each automatic resubmission until it either reaches the requested walltime, or is manually killed by the user.
+    walltime, it will continue to use allocation time with each automatic resubmission until it either reaches the requested walltime during a single continuous run, or is manually killed by the user.
 Allocations are always charged based on actual compute time used by all jobs.

 To submit a job to the ``killable`` queue, add the `-q killable` option to your ``bsub`` command or ``#BSUB -q killable`` to your job script.